facebook/react/scripts/bench/README.md

 # will compare local repo vs remote merge base repo
 yarn bench

-# will comapre local repo vs remote merge base repo
+# will compare local repo vs remote merge base repo
 # this can significantly improve bench times due to no build
 yarn bench -- --skip-build

-# will only build and run local repo against benchmarks
+# will only build and run local repo against benchmarks (no remote values will be shown)
 yarn bench -- --local

-# will only build and run remote merge base repo against benchmarks
+# will only build and run remote merge base repo against benchmarks (no local values will be shown)
 yarn bench -- --remote

 # will only build and run remote master repo against benchmarks
 yarn bench -- --remote=master

-# same as "yarn build"
+# same as "yarn bench"
 yarn bench -- --remote --local

 # runs benchmarks with Chrome in headless mode